Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Experiments

 \subsection{Cross-domain Analysis}

-\textbf{Experiment setting.} We evaluate the claim that \Walrus\ is a cross-domain foundation model by exploring how effectively \Walrus\ performs across the full breadth of its pretraining training data.
-As \Walrus\ was exposed to this data in pretraining, it is non-trivial to determine a representative baseline.
-We elect to consider comparisons to an upper bound on the performance of prior foundation models on these datasets.
+\textbf{Experiment setting.} Having established strong transfer to new tasks, we now evaluate the claim that \Walrus\ is a cross-domain foundation model by exploring how effectively \Walrus\ performs across the full breadth of its pretraining data.
+As \Walrus\ was exposed to this data in pretraining, we elect to consider comparisons to an upper bound on the performance of prior foundation models on these datasets.
 We specialize \Walrus\ to each dataset through an additional 500K samples of finetuning.
-Baseline models are then finetuned using the full number of samples \Walrus\ has seen from each dataset in the precise orientation and sampling rate used for evaluation.
-For 2D data, for instance, \Walrus\ was exposed to approximately 4M samples per dataset during pretraining (though at varying sampling rates) and 500K during finetuning.
-Baselines are therefore finetuned on 4.5M samples, receiving both their own pretraining process and equivalent training on a given dataset.
+Baseline models are instead finetuned using the combined number of samples \Walrus\ has seen from each dataset in the precise orientation and sampling rate used for evaluation.
+For 2D data, \Walrus\ was exposed to approximately 4M samples per dataset during pretraining (though at varying sampling rates) and 500K during finetuning.
+Baselines are finetuned on 4.5M samples, regardless of their pretraining strategy.

-\textbf{Analysis.} At a high level, \Walrus\ remains the top performing model though by a less stark margin when compared to these heavily finetuned models providing an average reduction of $52.2\%$ compared to top performing baseline after one-step and achieving the lowest loss on 18/19 tasks, $30.5\%$ after 20 steps (17/19), and $6.3\%$ from 20-60 steps (12/19) in Table \ref{tab:training_set_comps} even accounting for the outlier performance of DPOT-H on linear wave propagation tasks.